- 1 Which Countries Have Nukes?

 A shelter in place (SIP) kit will allow you to seal your SIP room from dangerous radioactive fallout.
 (This same kit can protect you from the effects of a chemical spill or an attack with chemical or biological weapons.)

-The kit should include plastic sheeting or heavy gauge trash bags, duct tape, flashlights, light source (candles, hand crank lights, etc.), dust masks, rubber gloves, tools needed to turn off utilities.
+The kit should include plastic sheeting or heavy gauge trash bags, duct tape, flashlights, a light source (candles, hand crank lights, etc.), dust masks, rubber gloves, tools needed to turn off utilities.

 Other items to consider for your SIP room.